TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 .. tip::

     Certainly it would be helpful if the validation is also be done during the persisting of the objects to the database.
 At the moment it is not done since the data is stored in the database after sending the answer back to the browser.
 Therefore the user could not be informed in case of validating errors.
 In the meantime a second validating when persisting the objects is built into FLOW3, so this will be expected in Extbase in the medium term.

-When an error occurs during validation, the method :code:`errorAction()` of the current controller is called.
+When an error occurs during validation, the method `errorAction()` of the current controller is called.
 The provided default ``errorAction()`` redirects the user to the last used form when possible, in order to give him a chance to correct the errors.

 .. tip::

-	You may ask how the :code:`errorAction()` knows which form was the last displayed one.
+    You may ask how the `errorAction()` knows which form was the last displayed one.
 This information is created by the ``form`` ViewHelper.
 He adds automaticly the property ``__referrer`` to every generated form, which contains information about the current extension, controller and action combination.
-This data can be used by the :code:`errorAction()` to display the erroneous form
+This data can be used by the `errorAction()` to display the erroneous form
     again.

 Registering validators
 -------------------------------------------------